apigee/devrel/labs/bdd-proxy-development/lab.md

-id: oas-apigee-mock
+id: bdd-proxy-development

-# OAS Apigee Mock Lab
+# Behaviour-Driven Proxy Development with Apigee

+A 200 level lab demonstrating behavior-driven API development by building, deploying and testing a mock API, generated from an Open API Specification.

 ## Overview

 Duration: 0:02:00

-This lab walks through the process of generating, deploying and testing a mock proxy on Apigee X.
+This lab walks through the process of generating, deploying and testing a mock proxy on Apigee.
 The lab focuses on leveraging useful tools and best practices, with some practical examples.
 Over the course of the lab you will step through the process shown below.
 An Open API specification and test suite have already